efcamp/advanced_host_grid/README.md

 # Advanced Host Grid - Zabbix Module

-This widget module is meant to provide a status of all hosts, similar to what is available in SolarWinds.
-It is similar to the Top Hosts/items widgets, but with more customization.
+This widget module is meant to provide a status of all hosts, similar to the Nodes list in SolarWinds.
+It is similar to the native Top Hosts/items widgets, but with more customization.

 Features:
 * Increased host limit to 9999.
 * Item Value Column allows simple pattern matching.
 * Nested Grouping to 3 levels to create a Tree View.
    * Custom Labels/Color overrides for each Group level.
 * Filter by multiple values with custom logic.
 * Custom Maintenance grouping.